miemiesun/newsite4/content/posts/Interviews  Hardworking Teachers in the Pomegranate Seed Cup.md

 ![](/images/6.jpg)
 ![](/images/2.jpg)
 ![](/images/11.jpg)
-## Do you think there are any changes in this edition of the Pomegranate Cup compared to the previous one?
+## Do you think there are any changes in this edition of the "ShiLiuZi" compared to the previous one?

 Diao Yan: Of course there are changes, and there are more works.
 Compared with the previous years, this year should be the biggest one.
 The last edition was mainly online to submit video works, and then do the selection; this year is offline, in the quantity and quality of works have been greatly improved.

-Bartels: The Pomegranate Seed Cup School Dance Competition is now in its second year, and was not organized in previous years for several reasons.
+Bartels: "ShiLiuZi" Dance Championship is now in its second year, and was not organized in previous years for several reasons.
 Compared to previous years, the number of entries, the coverage of colleges, and the number of students participating in this year's competition have all increased significantly.
 This year, there are professional and non-professional groups, and there are nearly hundreds of solo dances and single and double triple entries.
 Whether it is a group dance work or a solo or duo work, the subject matter is very wide.
 There are works reflecting traditional folk dance culture, eulogizing the red gene and the spirit of the red revolution, as well as popular dance works reflecting the positivity and youthfulness of contemporary college students.......
 In a word, the works are more diversified in the form of themes.

 ![](/images/16.jpg)